katyushi/katyushi.github.io/content/posts/jazz.md

     - Jazz
 ---

-so one of my favorite music genres it's jazz i've made a couple of playlists so here's some of my favourites from these playlists
+so one of my favorite music genres it's jazz I've made a couple of playlists so here's some of my favorites from these playlists

 ## songs